pingcap/tispark/README.md

 ## Statistics information
 If you want to know how TiSpark could benefit from TiDB's statistic information, read more [here](./docs/userguide.md).

+## Compatibility with tidb-3.0
+### View
+TiDB starts to support `view` from `tidb-3.0`.

+TiSpark currently **does not support** `view`.
+Users will not be able to observe or access data through views with TiSpark.

+### Table Partition
+`tidb-3.0` supports both `Range Partition` and `Hash Partition`.

+TiSpark currently **supports** `Range Partition` and `Hash Partition`.
+Users can select data from `Range Partition` table and `Hash Partition` table through TiSpark.

+In most cases, TiSpark will use a full table scan.
+Only in some cases, TiSpark will apply partition pruning (read more [here](./docs/userguide.md).

 ## How to test
 We use [docker-compose](https://docs.docker.com/compose/) to provide tidb cluster service which allows you to run test across different platforms.
 It is recommended to install docker in order to test locally, or you can set up your own TiDB cluster locally as you wish.

 If you prefer the docker way, you can use `docker-compose up -d` to launch tidb cluster service under tispark home directory.
 If you want to see tidb cluster's log you can launch via `docker-compose up`.
 You can use `docker-compose down` to shutdown entire tidb cluster service.
-All data is stored in `data` directory at the root of this project.
+All data is stored in the `data` directory at the root of this project.
 Feel free to change it.

-You can read more about test [here](./core/src/test/Readme.md).
+You can read more about the test [here](./core/src/test/Readme.md).

 ## Follow us